tayapro/gerbet-and-co/README.md

 -   **Playfair Display SC** is used for headings, adding a sense of timelessness and quiet sophistication.
 -   **Nunito Sans** supports the main body text, ensuring clarity, balance, and a modern finish.

-This combination provides a calm, welcoming reading experience while aligning with the brand’s handcrafted and refined identity.
+This combination provides a calm, welcoming reading experience while aligning with the brand's handcrafted and refined identity.

 [Back to top](#table-of-contents)